opnfv/barometer/docs/userguide/collectd.userguide.rst

 * RDT plugin: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization

-* Open vSwitch events Plugin: A read plugin that retrieves events from OVS.

 All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
 The ceilometer plugin lives in the OpenStack